purinnohito/ComfyUI-BAGEL-NoFlashAttention/README.md

 ## FAQ

-### 1. VRAM Requirements
+## FAQ

-The official recommendation for generating a 1024×1024 image is over 80GB GPU memory.
-However, multi-GPU setups can distribute the memory load.
-For example:
+### 1. VRAM Requirements & Optimization
-- **Single GPU**: A100 (40GB) takes approximately 340-380 seconds per image.
+With the new automatic memory management and quantization options:
-- **Multi-GPU**: 3 RTX3090 GPUs (24GB each) complete the task in about 1 minute.
+- **24GB GPU (Single)**: Use NF4 quantization or DFloat11 model for optimal performance
-- **Compressed Model**: Using the DFloat11 version requires only 22GB VRAM and can run on a single 24GB GPU, with peak memory usage around 21.76GB (A100) and generation time of approximately 58 seconds.
+- **12-16GB GPU**: Use NF4 quantization for best results (may require some CPU offloading)

-For more details, visit the [GitHub issue](https://github.com/ByteDance-Seed/Bagel/issues/4).
+- **8GB GPU**: Limited support with NF4 + aggressive offloading

-### 2. Quantized Version
+- **Multi-GPU**: BF16 mode automatically distributes load across available GPUs
-A quantized version of BAGEL is currently under development, which aims to reduce VRAM requirements further.
+- **Memory is calculated automatically** based on your hardware - no manual configuration needed!

-### 3. NameError: 'Qwen2Config' is not defined
+### 2. NameError: 'Qwen2Config' is not defined
 This issue is likely related to environment or dependency problems.
 For more information, refer to [this GitHub issue](https://github.com/neverbiasu/ComfyUI-BAGEL/issues/7).